0xln/Type-on-Strap/_posts/2019-09-28-try-hack-me-crack-the-hash-writeup.md

 ---

-Since we known we have to use rockyou to crack the hashes, lets try running all algo's again, but this time adding some rules by adding the ``-r`` flag.
+Since we known we have to use rockyou to crack the hashes, and we have already run all known MDXfind algorithms already, lets try this again, this time adding some rules.
+This is enabled by using the ``-r`` flag.

 ```
 cat mixedhashes.list | ./mdxfind.osx -h 'ALL' -h '!user,!salt,!mdx5' -r best64.rule rockyou.txt | ./mdsplit.osx mixedhashes.list